nicosarubbi/nibbi/README.md

-# Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-To manually create a virtualenv on MacOS and Linux:
+To manually create a virtualenv:

 ```
 $ python -m venv .venv